List of Shakira records and achievements

 Shakira is considered the greatest Latin artist ever offered by Latin America for her achievements, success, impact and legacy.

-Colombian singer Shakira, throughout her career, spanning three decades, has obtained a remarkable series of statistical achievements, setting and breaking several world records for a Latin artist with her participation in entrepreneurial activities, of acting and her performance in the musical scene for her videos, singles, albums, and tours.
+Colombian singer Shakira, throughout her career, spanning three decades, has obtained numerous statistical achievements, setting and breaking several world records for a Latin artist through her participation in entrepreneurial activities, acting, and performances in the musical scene for her videos, singles, albums, and tours.

-She is best-selling Latin female artist of all time, according to several media outlets, today's Latin artists seek to even equal the innumerable records that Shakira today has.
+She is best-selling Latin female artist of all time.